-Command: Stop

-Description: This command halts or prevents the specified recording.
+Command: Description: Stop This command halts or prevents the specified recording.
 If the recording is scheduled but not in-progress, it is deleted from the schedule and the corresponding hard drive space is freed.
 If the recording is in progress, it is halted and the corresponding file is closed, but not deleted.

-Argument Format: <Tag>

-Argument Type and Size Description Tag (ASCII-16-A) A file name of the form <mjd><reference number="">.
+This command also stops a scheduled or in-progress "Spectrometr" recording, using the same syntax.
+Argument Format: <tag></tag> Argument Type a and Size Description Tag (ASCI [-16-A) A file name of the form <mjd><reference number="">.
 See section 5.7.2 for more information.</reference></mjd>